aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 1/readme.md

 - **Complexity:** The human brain is vastly more complex than any ANN, with billions of neurons and trillions of connections.
 ANNs are highly simplified in comparison.
 - **Signal Type:** Biological neurons use electrical impulses and chemical neurotransmitters; ANNs primarily use numerical calculations.
 - **Hardware:** The brain is organic and biological; ANNs are (currently) simulations run on digital computers.

+**Intuition Building**

+Think of a neural network like a giant decision-making system with many layers.
+Imagine each neuron as a tiny worker:

+1. **Workers Receive Information:** Each gets information from the workers in the layer before it (like sensory data about the world).
+2. **Workers Have Opinions:** Each worker has a 'weight' representing how important they feel their information is.
+3. **Excited Workers Shout:** Each worker does a little calculation and, if excited enough, yells their opinion to the workers in the next layer.
+4. **Final Decision:** The last layer's workers combine their input, like a final vote, to create the neural network's output.
+5. **Learning:** If the output is wrong, all the workers are told to adjust their opinion weights slightly (backpropagation), so hopefully, they make a better decision next time.